Intangible-pg18/Cpp-Deep-Dive/README.md

 * Stack frame access is easier than the heap frame as the stack have small region of memory and is cache friendly, but in case of heap frames which are dispersed throughout the memory so it cause more cache misses.
 * Stack is not flexible, the memory size allotted cannot be changed whereas a heap is flexible, and the allotted memory can be altered.
-Memory leakage occurs in C++ when programmers allocates memory by using new keyword and forgets to deallocate the memory by using delete() function or delete[] operator.
-Avoid-:
+* Memory leakage occurs in C++ when programmers allocates memory by using new keyword and forgets to deallocate the memory by using delete() function or delete[] operator.
 * Instead of managing memory manually, try to use smart pointers where applicable.
 * Use std::string instead of char *.
 The std::string class handles all memory management internally, and it’s fast and well-optimized.
 * The best way to avoid memory leaks in C++ is to have as few new/delete calls at the program level as possible – ideally NONE.
 Anything that requires dynamic memory should be